 As a teenage driver, you are risky to insure.
-Drivers under age 25 pay the highest rates for car insurance.
+Drivers under the age of 25 pay the highest rates for car insurance.
 Statistics show younger drivers are more likely to cause an accident and make a claim than older drivers.
 They are less experienced.

-Over age 25, drivers have more experience.
+Over the age of 25, drivers have more experience.
 Statistically, they’re less likely to cause an accident and make a claim than teenage drivers.
 They are less risky to insure, and insurers charge lower premiums.
 Drivers over 25 have more experience in different driving conditions.

 As you continue getting older, your insurance rates continue dropping.
-Assuming you don’t cause an accident or make a claim, you will pay increasingly lower rates as you get older.
+Assuming you don’t cause an accident or make a claim, you will pay increasingly lower rates as you age.
 As you reach your 30s and 40s, insurance rates continue dropping.
 The difference isn’t as significant as the drop in your mid-20s, although it can still save drivers hundreds of dollars per year.

 When drivers reach their 50s and 60s, they’re statistically the safest drivers to insure.
 They are less likely to make a claim.
 Many drivers in their 50s and 60s have decades of safe driving experience with no accidents or claims.
 They are an insurance company’s dream customer.

 As drivers get into their 70s and older, however, statistics work against drivers.
 Yes, older drivers have decades of experience.
-Many drivers in their 70s have decades of safe driving experience with no claims and no accidents.
+Many drivers in their 70s have decades of safe driving experience with no claims or accidents.
 Unfortunately, it’s not all about the driving experience – it’s also about physical ability.

 Car Insurance Rates Go Up After Age 70 and Spike After 80